Skip to content

 1. Overview

-The diagnosis came during a critical period of Mateo's development and added devastating complexity to an already medically complex family life (Mateo lives with refractory epilepsy, chronic fatigue syndrome, ADHD, mild intellectual disability, and other conditions).
-The community response was immediate and substantial—Mateo's school sent a mass letter to all families requesting support, the medical mom squad organized meal trains and fundraisers, and chosen family across Portland and Baltimore rallied to provide practical help.
-Despite this support, the Garcia family faced the terrible mathematics of dual medical needs: how to care for Mateo's complex conditions while Marisa fought for her life, how to protect a vulnerable child from trauma while acknowledging the reality they faced.
+The diagnosis came during a critical period of Mateo’s development and added devastating complexity to an already medically complex family life.
+Mateo lived with refractory epilepsy and other disabilities that required ongoing coordination.
+The community response was immediate and substantial—Mateo’s school sent a mass letter to all families requesting support, the medical mom squad organized meal trains and fundraisers, and chosen family across Portland and Baltimore rallied to provide practical help.
+Despite this support, the Garcia family faced the terrible mathematics of dual medical needs: how to care for Mateo while Marisa fought for her life, and how to protect a child from trauma while acknowledging the reality they faced.

 2. Background and Context